 Just as you did with your clothes, take down all the books you have and go through the same process.
 Remember, a book must spark joy to be deemed “keep-able” and you shouldn’t feel ashamed if you end up with a vast collection of books at the end.

 Of course, you also shouldn’t feel any shame if you end up with a worn copy of your favorite novel and a few others you’d like to keep for your kids.
-There’s no judgment when it comes to KonMari, just the recognition that we all value different items in different ways.
+When you Marie Kondo your home, there’s no judgment; just the recognition that we all value different items in different ways.

 Whew boy.
 If you don’t tend to recycle all your mail and homework as it comes in the door, this may be a painful step for you.
 This is when the tax records and old magazines and newspaper clippings and immunization records and calendars come out.
 Any paper item (with the exception of scrapbooks, photos and personal mementos) should be taken out and examined one by one.

-Many folks find this to be the easiest step because once you have recycled one Marie Claire magazine from 2003, you can recycle dozens more without thought or care.
+Many folks find this to be the easiest step of the Marie Kondo home method because once you have recycled one Marie Claire magazine from 2003, you can recycle dozens more without thought or care.
 As for kids’ homework or art projects, you can consider saving some of the most prized report cards and paintings, or you can take photos and store them in a safe digital space so they can look at them later on.
 (Just remember that you don’t want to clutter up your hard drive either, so it’s important to be discerning.)

 The next step is… intense.
 It encapsulates pretty much everything in your house that you haven’t already tackled, outside of your super-personal mementos.
 That means you’ll be focusing on: